 Spinal misalignments are determined by an examination and x-rays.
 Once the location and direction of the spinal misalignments are determined, the chiropractor performs a series of adjustments to return the spine to its proper position.
 Other procedures, such as spinal exercises, may also be performed to help strengthen the surrounding muscles to hold the spine in its new, realigned position.
 Maintaining normal spinal alignment with chiropractic care is a vital necessity for good health.

-History of Chiropractic Manual treatment of the spine and other joints in the body has been used for thousands of years.
+Manual treatment of the spine and other joints in the body has been used for thousands of years.
 Ancient hieroglyphics (wall writings) from China and Greece dating between 2700 B.C. and 1500 B.C. have shown chiropractic-type adjustments being performed to treat low back pain.
 In fact, Hippocrates, the famous Greek physician published a text detailing the importance of manual manipulation.
-In one of his writings he said,“Get knowledge of the spine, for this is the requisite for many diseases.”
+In one of his writings he said, “Get knowledge of the spine, for this is the requisite for many diseases.”

 The chiropractic profession officially began in 1895 when Daniel David Palmer restored the hearing of a deaf man in Davenport, Iowa.
 Here is how D.D.
 Palmer described the event: